redhauser/peaceduke-discord-bot/README.md

-# peaceduke-discord-bot
+### peaceduke-discord-bot
-The repository representing the code of PeaceDuke the Discord bot, originally made for the server Correction Fluid.
+# This is the repository representing the code of PeaceDuke the Discord bot, originally made for the server Correction Fluid.

-# If this repository was shared with you or became public
-it probably means I would like your help in optimizing it/making new features/maintaining it, or would like to share its code with the world.

-Please help!
+PeaceDuke - is a Discord bot, that has a-sorta-advanced-but-actually-mediocre music playing system, lets you play minigames with others, moderate your server and other stuff.
+PeaceDuke is developed by me, redhauser.

+# How to start it up:
+I recommend starting it using:

+**env YTDL_NO_UPDATE=1 node .**